-I have been working for a couple of years now in a Corporate, in an office of a multinational.
-In between I worked several years as a freelancer.
-Right after my studies I did not start my career as a freelancer, neither in a multinational.
-After several jobs in the Netherlands I decided to seek my luck outside of these borders and pursue a career in the corporate world.
+I have been working for some years now in a Corporate, in an office of a multinational.
+In between ofthose years I worked several years as a freelancer.
+Right after my studies I did not start my career in a multinational, neither as a freelancer.
+After several jobs, mostly in Sales, in the Netherlands, I decided to seek my luck outside abroad and pursue a career in the corporate world.
 Of course I could have done this in the Netherlands too, but I wanted something completely new.

 Currently, I am working as a team lead at Johnson Controls in the Accounts Payable department.
 This is a very dynamic and exciting part of the company.
 Due to merging the company undergoes several changes while working towards a strong focus in the product portfolio.
 To see this process from the first row is not only fun but extremely educational as well.

 As a member of the Helpdesk I get to acquaint myself with all the teams active in the Accounts Payable department.
 In other words you could say this is a very dynamic position.
 I am in contact with the local business, the vendors and internally the teams to ensure a payment will be executed in a timely manner.